NHTSA Announces New Stricter Vehicle Crash Test Safety Ratings

 On Tuesday, the National Highway Traffic Safety Administration (NHTSA) announced plans to overhaul current vehicle safety ratings.
 An increase in car accidents and traffic fatalities on U.S. highways has prompted this change.

 NHTSA safety regulators believe stricter standards are needed regarding vehicle front-end crash performance, pedestrian accident avoidance, and a vehicle ability to avoid crashes altogether.
+If you have been injured in a car accident and you're looking for a skilled personal injury attorney in Sacramento contact the Arnold Law Firm to set up a free consultation.

 According to data compiled by NHTSA researchers, pedestrian accidents account for nearly 14 percent of all traffic-related fatalities or 4,800 deaths per year.
 In 2012, rear-end collisions claimed the lives of 1,705 motorists and injured 547,000.